tonisives/clawtab/README.md

 Think of it like [tmux](https://github.com/tmux/tmux) on steroids.
 Every Agent related inconvenience that cannot be handled in shell is fixed in the supporting GUI.

+Shells are running in a background tmux process, and they stay alive through app restarts.
+Never worry about losing your work again!

 ## Remote Control

 - **Auto-detect questions** - Detects when Claude Code agents are waiting for input across your panes.